Kamrul-Islam-171/Assignment-ten-client-side/README.md

 - Navigate to the homepage to explore Countires and spots.
 - Log in to add, update, or delete your own spots.

+## To run a React project locally :
+1. **Clone the Repository:** Open your terminal and run the following command to clone the repository: "git clone https://github.com/username/repository.git" Replace https://github.com/username/repository.git with the actual URL of the repository.
+2. **Install Dependencies:** Before you can run the project, you need to install the necessary dependencies.
+Make sure you have Node.js and npm (Node Package Manager) installed.
+Run the following command: npm install .This command will install all the dependencies listed in the package.json file.
+3. **Start the Development Server:**
+After the dependencies are installed, you can start the development server by running:
+"npm run dev".
+This command will start the React development server.